 What Is the PHRESH Interview About?

 The interview will ask questions about where residents buy food, the types of food they can find in their neighborhoods, eating a healthy diet, and neighborhood safety.
-Interviewers will also ask to measure residents’ height and weight.
-There are questions ask residents to list all the foods eaten in the past 24 hours – this is called a dietary recall.
-Residents will be asked to complete this dietary recall interview - the questions about what they have eaten in the past 24 hours - again, over the phone, 1 to 2 weeks after doing the interview in-person.
+Interviewers will also ask to measure residents' height and weight.
+There are questions that ask residents to list all the foods eaten in the past 24 hours—this is called a dietary recall.
+Residents will be asked to complete this dietary recall again one to two weeks after doing the first PHRESH interview.

 Who Will Participate in the PHRESH Interview?